Stephen Conroy: Resignation from Parliament

 Stephen Conroy foreshadowed his resignation from parliament in a tabled speech on 15 September 2016; he resigned on 30 September 2016.

 On 25 October, a joint sitting of the Victorian Parliament appointed Kimberley Kitching as his replacement.

 Career after politics

 In December 2016 it was announced that Conroy would be head of a new industry body for the gambling industry, Responsible Wagering Australia, backed by bookmakers CrownBet, Sportsbet, Betfair, Unibet and Bet365.
 In 2017, he joined Sky News Australia as a political commentator.

+In 2023 Conroy became the Independent Chairman of the Australian Professional Leagues, the organisation responsible for administration of the A-Leagues professional soccer competitions.